Jabawaki90/Jabawaki90/README.md

 To vanquish this chaos once and for all, the **Dark Lord of Procrastination** must be banished.
 But facing this menace alone is a fool’s errand.

-Along the journey, powerful allies—**AWS, Next.js, OpenAI, Anthropic, Vervel.
-MongoDB, TypeScript, and React.js**—join the battle, each wielding their own unique abilities.
+Along the journey, powerful allies—**OpenAI, Anthropic and AWS**—join the battle, each wielding their own unique abilities.
 Together, we march toward the ultimate showdown, determined to restore balance to the coding realm, the freedom to create! 🧙‍♂️⚔️😈

 ## Sacred Weapon
 - Typescript
 - Next.js
 - React.js
 - MongoDB
-- Vercel
-- AWS
 - Tailwind CSS
 - Shadcn UI
 - Linux